 (3) Responsibility of the designated representative.
-Upon receipt by ecology of a complete certificate of representation under this section for a facility or supplier, the designated representative identified in such certificate of representation must represent and, by his or her representations, actions, inactions, or submissions, legally bind each owner and operator of such facility or supplier in all matters pertaining to this chapter, notwithstanding any agreement between the designated representative and such owners and operators.
+Upon receipt by ecology of a complete certificate of representation under this section for a reporter, the designated representative identified in such certificate of representation must represent and, by his or her representations, actions, inactions, or submissions, legally bind each owner and operator of such reporter in all matters pertaining to this chapter, notwithstanding any agreement between the designated representative and such owners and operators.
 The owners and operators must be bound by any decision or order issued to the designated representative by ecology, pollution control hearings board, or a court.

 (4) Timing.
-No GHG emissions report or other submissions under this chapter for a facility or supplier will be accepted until ecology has received a complete certificate of representation under this section for a designated representative of the facility or supplier.
-Such certificate of representation must be submitted at least sixty days before the deadline for submission of the facility's or supplier's initial emission report under this chapter.
+No GHG emissions report or other submissions under this chapter for a reporter will be accepted until ecology has received a complete certificate of representation under this section for a designated representative of the reporter.
+Such certificate of representation must be submitted at least sixty days before the deadline for submission of the reporter's initial emission report under this chapter.

 (5) Certification of the GHG emissions report.
-Each GHG emission report and any other submission under this chapter for a facility or supplier must be certified, signed, and submitted by the designated representative or any alternate designated representative of the facility or supplier in accordance with this section and 40 C.F.R. § 3.10 as adopted on October 13, 2005.
+Each GHG emission report and any other submission under this chapter for a reporter must be certified, signed, and submitted by the designated representative or any alternate designated representative of the reporter in accordance with this section and 40 C.F.R. § 3.10 as adopted on October 13, 2005.

-(a) Each such submission must include the following certification statement signed by the designated representative or any alternate designated representative: "I am authorized to make this submission on behalf of the owners and operators of the facility or supplier, as applicable, for which the submission is made.
+(a) Each such submission must include the following certification statement signed by the designated representative or any alternate designated representative: "I am authorized to make this submission on behalf of the owners and operators of the reporter, as applicable, for which the submission is made.
 I certify under penalty of law that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
 Based on my inquiry of those individuals with primary responsibility for obtaining the information, I certify that the statements and information are to the best of my knowledge and belief true, accurate, and complete.
 I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of fine or imprisonment."

-(b) Ecology will accept a GHG emission report or other submission for a facility or supplier under this chapter only if the submission is certified, signed, and submitted in accordance with this section.
+(b) Ecology will accept a GHG emission report or other submission for a reporter under this chapter only if the submission is certified, signed, and submitted in accordance with this section.

 (6) Alternate designated representative.
-A certificate of representation under this section for a facility or supplier may designate one alternate designated representative, who must be an individual selected by an agreement binding on the owners and operators, and may act on behalf of the designated representative, of such facility or supplier.
+A certificate of representation under this section for a reporter may designate one alternate designated representative, who must be an individual selected by an agreement binding on the owners and operators, and may act on behalf of the designated representative, of such reporter.
 The agreement by which the alternate designated representative is selected must include a procedure for authorizing the alternate designated representative to act in lieu of the designated representative.

-(a) Upon receipt by ecology of a complete certificate of representation under this section for a facility or supplier identifying an alternate designated representative:
+(a) Upon receipt by ecology of a complete certificate of representation under this section for a reporter identifying an alternate designated representative:

-(i) The alternate designated representative may act on behalf of the designated representative for such facility or supplier.
+(i) The alternate designated representative may act on behalf of the designated representative for such reporter.

 (ii) Any representation, action, inaction, or submission by the alternate designated representative must be deemed to be a representation, action, inaction, or submission by the designated representative.